If you are just joining us, you may want to start with Part 1 of this baby sleep training series.

 Fast forward 8 weeks and he was 4 months old.
 I was getting depressed going to bed every night at 7 pm and never seeing my husband that I had to do something to transition him back to his crib, where he originally started.

 I needed to formulate a plan, but I didn’t just want to put him in a room to cry when I had been sleeping with him every night.
-I didn’t think that was fair.
+It didn’t feel fair.
 So, first I used the method I described in Part 2 of this sleep training series.
 The first night, it took TWO LONG HOURS and was very frustrating for both of us.
 He surprisingly didn’t cry too much, either.
 He took to sucking on my sheet to soothe himself.
 The next night it took another TWO LONG HOURS.
 Ugh.
 But, by night 3 he did it in just 20 minutes and then the 4th night in the crib with NO CRYING!
 I was ecstatic!!

 But…a week later he decided he didn’t like this arrangement. 🙁 He had a revolt.
 LOL I had given him a light receiving blanket that I slept on to suck on, but by the end of the week, I guess it just wasn’t enough.
 So, at that point, my husband and I decided to let him cry-it-out.
-At this point we knew he could do it and we decided he was protesting the change (like he’s done for other things for years now LOL).
+At this point, we knew he could do it and we decided he was protesting the change (like he’s done for other things for years now LOL).
 It was one of the hardest things I’ve ever had to do.
-No mother plans on letting their baby cry to learn how to sleep.
-I made myself a mantra to get through it and reminded myself why I was doing it.
-As I said, he’s spirited, so he didn’t cry just 5 minutes and then sleep through the night like some books want to make it seem!
-But, we got through it in just 4 nights and on the 5th he went to sleep with NO CRYING.

 I only focused on bedtime, at this point, and promptly responded to all other wakings.
 Thankfully, after he learned to fall asleep AT bedtime, he could go BACK to sleep throughout the night during sleep transitions.
 He still woke to eat twice until he was 7 1/2 months old and then he only woke once until I tried to night-wean at 8 1/2 months.
 Even though the “experts” will tell you babies don’t need to eat at night after a certain age/weight/whatever, he continued to wake in the 5 o’clock hour 3-4 times per week for a feeding.
-I tried to extend him but decided it was just best for both of us to continue to nurse and put him back down for 1-2 hours up until he was a little over a year old when he stopped waking on his own.
-But, even then it was difficult for him to go 12 hours without food and he’d want breakfast immediately upon waking.
-All babies are different in this regard.
-Heck, I know some adults would have trouble with going 12 hours without food! :p

 Alas, sleep training was not a cure-all for us but it did make things 10 times better.
 We had many many ups and downs after that.
 He would slip back into bad habits and all of a sudden I’d find myself rocking him for an hour again. 🙁 I don’t know how it would happen, but I suppose it was during a teething episode, illness, etc. and things would just start to unravel again and we’d have to let him cry-it-out again.
 Some might say that this means cry-it-out didn’t work, but I don’t regret my decision one bit…EVER.
-It *was* our only option.
-We had tried everything else and it would land us in a big abyss of not-enough-sleep-for-any-of-us and when he didn’t get enough sleep, he was a BEAR!
-It wasn’t good for him.
-It wasn’t worth it for me to rock him for an hour to avoid 10 minutes of crying.
-That was robbing him of 50 more minutes of sleep and believe me, he needed it.

 Of course, I need to mention that my sweet son is just that, too.
 He is much more challenging without enough sleep, but boy is he one of the brightest lights of my life!
 He is so smart (I’m not exaggerating LOL) and such a sweetheart giving me kisses and telling me he loves me and kissing his little brother and…I could go on and on.
 At one point he knew over 30 baby signs for communicating before he could talk, he could point to over 30 U.S. states when he was just over a year old, knew his ABC’s before he was 2, and so on.
 Allowing him to cry-it-out in no way damaged him or his self-esteem.
 He is still ever so strong-willed and negotiates EVERYTHING (I swear he will be a lawyer!).
 He still trusts us and loves us to pieces. 🙂